Did you know that April is Oral Cancer Awareness Month?

 Screenings are also important because when oral cancer is diagnosed in its early stages, patients usually have a more positive prognosis.
 In other words, if you find it early, the treatments are less invasive.
 But if you have a late diagnosis, it’s possible that the cancer could spread to other parts of the body, which would make treatment more difficult – and costly.

 What you need to know about oral cancer is that there are a variety of risk factors: tobacco use, heavy alcohol use, human papillomavirus and a weakened immune system, can all contribute toward oral cancer.

 If you have any of these risk factors, you should visit the Oral Cancer Foundation’s Check Your Mouth™ individual self-discovery initiative at checkyourmouth.org.
 It will give you tips for doing a self-check at home.
 In addition to that, you always have a biannual exam so your dentist can make sure your mouth is healthy.

-But you should RUN to the dentist have any of these symptoms: a sore that doesn’t heal or bleeds, thickening of the mouth’s lining, jaw pain, painful swallowing, sore throat, tongue pain, or a painless but firm lump felt on the outside of the neck. .
-If you have any of these symptoms, you should be visit one of my offices for an evaluation immediately.
+If you have any of these symptoms, you should visit one of my offices for an evaluation immediately.
 Because these are all symptoms of oral cancer.

 We all have busy lives, and it’s easy to think of April as something other than Oral Cancer Awareness Month.
 But it’s important for everyone to understand the signs and symptoms of oral cancer.
-Because early detection can literally save the life of you, or a loved one.
-Contact us today to schedule an appointment for oral cancer screening in North Charlotte or Concord.
+Because early detection can literally save your life or your loved one’s.